-18. In respect of paragraph 12 (a) of the terms of reference (OECD, 2017), it is recommended that Belize take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
-It is however noted that Belize will not be exchanging CbC reports in 2018.
+17. In respect of paragraph 12 (a), it is recommended that Curacao take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.

 Summary of recommendations on the implementation of Country-by-Country Reporting